Vinni415/SmartInternz/README.md

 The Al-Enabled Car Parking System Utilizing OpenCV Technology is a cutting-edge project that aims to revolutionize the way parking lots operate.
 This system uses OpenCV, a popular computer vision library, to enable vehicles to park autonomously.

-✔ The OpenCV library analyzes the footage and identifies the available parking spaces in the lot.

-✔The system is designed to be highly accurate, and it can detect small and large vehicles, even in low-light conditions.

-# Tech stack :
-python,
-OpenCV,
-HTML,
-CSS,
-Flask

 # Screenshots
 ![Screenshot (22)](https://github.com/jyoshnz/SmartInternz/assets/116663727/26777f25-e3bf-4a6e-abb0-b32f39372892)